Our research is editorially independent but we may earn a commission for purchases made through our links.

 Look out for our newsletters in your inbox soon.

 Puerto Rico is, of course, a U.S. territory, which means no passport is required to enjoy its breathtaking Caribbean shores.
-Culebra Island is home to one of the world’s most beautiful white sand beaches: Flamenco Beach.
-There are no luxury resorts, casinos or upscale eateries here, but you can enjoy an especially tranquil experience without the traffic, crowds, or crime.
+Culebra Island is home to one of Puerto Rico’s most beautiful white-sand beaches: Flamenco Beach.
+There are no luxury resorts, casinos, or upscale eateries here, but you can enjoy an especially tranquil experience without the traffic, crowds, or crime.
 Its silky soft, white sands stretch along the entire bay which boasts shallow turquoise waters that are ideal for snorkeling and swimming, making it one of the top beaches in Puerto Rico.
 As the U.S. military used it for decades, it kept developers away, while abandoned tanks now lie artfully decorated in colorful Caribbean patterns.

 Pensacola is famous for its jaw-dropping beaches with bright white sand that can rival some of the best in the world.
-Located in the Florida panhandle, USA Today recently ranked Pensacola Beach as the No. 1 beach in the state, recognizing its stark white, powdery soft sands, noting, “Beachgoers enjoy clear, shallow waters and gentle waves, perfect for swimming, along with a relaxed old Florida feel.”
+One of the best beaches in Florida’s Panhandle, it’s beloved for its stark white, powdery soft sands, noting, “Beachgoers enjoy clear, shallow waters and gentle waves, perfect for swimming, along with a relaxed old Florida feel.”
 The deep blue water that edges the shoreline ranges in shades from royal blue to turquoise and emerald.
 It’s also a great place to catch a colorful sunset and to snorkel among the marine life in a gorgeous underwater world.